Sampl03/Solar-Assembler-Fall-2025/README.md

 ### The Goals of This Project

-Due to time constraints and the inherent extensibility of the assembler, this repository will focus on implementing the core data structure, the plugin system, a command-line tool, and a small demo plugin and program pair.
+Due to time constraints and the inherent extensibility of the assembler, this repository focuses on implementing the core data structure and framework entities, the entity system, and a small demo written in 6502 assembly.

 #### Demo

-As a proof of viability, a small 6502 program will be written and assembled by this framework, and then run on the [Easy 6502 Simulator](https://skilldrick.github.io/easy6502/simulator.html)
+As a proof of viability, a small 6502 program was be written and assembled by this framework, which runs on the [Easy 6502 Simulator](https://skilldrick.github.io/easy6502/simulator.html)

-See the [6502 demo](../../wiki/QOI-Demo) wiki page
+See the [6502 demo](../../wikia/demo) wiki page

 ## Project Structure

 This repository contains a Visual Studio Solution with 4 projects:

-This repository contains a Visual Studio Solution with 5 projects:

 | Project | Description |
 |---|---|